hnawaz007/hnawaz007/README.md

 - 👯 I’m looking to collaborate on content creaters, AWS, Data analysis, IBM Cognos Analytics, Python, SQL, SQL Server,...
 - 💬 I Vlog about recent projects/learning on YouTube.
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I have been to 16 National Parks and intend to make it to top 30 on list.
+- ⚡ Fun fact: I have been to 16 National Parks and intend to make it to top 30 on my list.
 When I was younger, I wanted to be an archaeologist because of the Indiana Jones movies.

 ### Languages and Tools: